College of Communication > Academics > Journalism > Graduate Program > Journalism (MA)

 Create socially responsible, accurate and impactful digital, print, and broadcast content using the latest reporting tools.
 Whether you’re an active professional looking to expand your knowledge and network, or your bachelor’s degree is in another field and you want to pivot to journalism—you’ll leave DePaul headed to the next step of your writing, editing or production career.

 The program is typically completed in two years.
-Classes are offered weekday evenings on the Loop or Lincoln Park Campuses.
+Most classes are offered weekday evenings on the Loop or Lincoln Park Campuses.
 Some classes are offered during the day or online.

 Our location in the heart of Chicago puts you in the middle of one of the nation’s main news hubs.
 You’ll benefit from partnerships, projects, and faculty and alumni connections with the organizations and outlets surrounding our campus.
 Each year, nearly 300 graduate and undergraduate students intern locally at places like WTTW/Channel 11, WXRT-FM, ABC7, NBC Universal, Telemundo, CBS 2, Comcast SportsNet, Tribune Publishing and the Chicago Reader.

 Applications are reviewed on an ongoing basis.
 Students may be admitted to the program for the fall, winter, or spring quarters.

 Submit an online application, official transcripts, statement of purpose, writing sample, and résumé or curriculum vitae.